VirtusLab/akka-serialization-helper/docs/blog-post.md

 Consequently, all such missing codec registrations will be caught in compile-time - no more runtime exceptions for these!

 ## Summary
-Akka Serialization Helper is the right tool to make akka serialization truly <i>bulletproof</i> by catching possible runtime exceptions during compilation.
+Akka Serialization Helper is the right tool to make Akka serialization truly <i>bulletproof</i> by catching possible runtime exceptions during compilation.
 It is free to use and easy to configure.
 To get more details, check out [ASH readme](https://github.com/VirtusLab/akka-serialization-helper#readme) on github.